Master's Programme in Wind Power Project Management

-This two-year Master's Programme in Wind Power Project Management at one of the world's top-ranked universities combines management and technology as well as natural and social sciences.
+This two-year Master's programme in Wind Power Project Management at one of the world's top-ranked universities combines management and technology as well as natural and social sciences.
 It prepares you for a promising career in the global wind power industry.
-Wind power is developing rapidly around the world seeking to meet energy needs as well as to achieve low-carbon economic and environmental goals.
+Wind power is developing rapidly globally, seeking to meet energy needs as well as to achieve low-carbon economic and environmental goals.
 There is a strong demand for highly qualified professionals with different backgrounds to lead interdisciplinary wind power projects.

-This two-year Master's programme is held at our campus on the island of Gotland, located in the Baltic Sea between the mainland of Sweden and the Baltic States.
+This programme is held at our campus on the island of Gotland, located in the Baltic Sea between the mainland of Sweden and the Baltic States.

 Why this programme?

-Producing electrical power using renewable energy sources, such as water, solar, and wind power is essential in reducing carbon dioxide emissions worldwide.
-Wind power is developing rapidly around the world seeking to meet energy needs as well as to achieve low-carbon economic and environmental goals.
-Currently, wind power produces 17.2% of Sweden's electricity with many new wind turbines under construction.
-In three years, over 26% of Sweden's electricity will come from wind power.
+Producing electrical power using renewable energy sources, such as water, solar, and wind power, is essential in reducing carbon dioxide emissions worldwide.
+Wind power has increased its share of Sweden's electricity from 2.4% in 2010 to 17.6% in 2021.
+The rapid development will continue and by 2040 all of Sweden's electricity will come from renewable sources.
 Similar goals and developments can be observed in several European countries and many parts of the world.
-The programme prepares you for a promising career in the global wind power industry.
+Therefore, there is a strong demand for highly qualified professionals with different backgrounds to lead interdisciplinary wind power projects.

-This two-year Master's Programme in Wind Power Project Management emphasises the application of knowledge through frequent guest lectures provided by industry and academic experts, using state-of-the-art simulation and planning methods as well as site visits to wind farms and wind turbines.
+This two-year Master's Programme in Wind Power Project Management emphasises the application and absorption of knowledge through frequent guest lectures provided by industry and academic experts, using state-of-the-art simulation and planning methods as well as site visits to wind farms and wind turbines.
+These experiences will increase your attractiveness in the job market and prepare you for a career in the wind power industry.

-Critical thinking as well as oral and written communication skills are equally crucial elements of professional competence and are integral components of your curriculum.
-You will develop and practice these skills throughout the programme and they will be put to good use in your thesis work where you will conduct independent research.
+Critical thinking and oral and written communication skills are equally crucial for professional competence and these will be integral components of your curriculum.
+You will develop and practice these skills throughout the programme and they will be put to good use in your thesis work, where you will conduct independent research.

 During the programme you can expect to:

-collaborate with students and teachers of diverse academic and cultural background
+- collaborate with students and teachers from diverse academic and cultural backgrounds.

 The programme leads to a Master of Science (120 credits) with Wind Power Project Management as the main field of study.